treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 Maybe I could tweak it a little---so I did.
 Maybe I could tweak it some more?
 I did that too.

-Eventually the sleep deprivation took over and I threw that away and started to design my own layout.
+Eventually the sleep deprivation took over and I abandoned it and started to design my own layout.

 And that's how I mostly designed my layout: I designed, tweaked and learned it in the middle of the night as I was trying to get our little kid to sleep.

 ---

-I don't actually think you need to be actually crazy to design a keyboard layout---but it probably helps.
+I don't think you have to be crazy to design a keyboard layout---but it probably helps.

 # What could I have done differently?